Health Advisory 11.9.18 (updated 11.19.18)

 Persons impacted by wildfire smoke are advised to:

-For most people, the conditions in the Bay Area remain unpleasant rather than dangerous, however elderly persons, children and individuals with respiratory illnesses are particularly susceptible to elevated air pollution levels and should take extra precautions to avoid exposure.
-If you have asthma or other lung disease, make sure you follow your doctor's directions about taking your medicines and following your asthma management plan, and seek care in a timely manner if your symptoms are worsening.
+For most people, the conditions in the Bay Area remain unpleasant rather than dangerous.
+However, elderly persons, children, and individuals with respiratory illnesses are particularly susceptible to elevated air pollution levels and should take extra precautions to avoid exposure.

 What should I do I feel ill?

-Many of us are feeling the effects of the fires.
 Minor symptoms such as irritated eyes and throat, nausea, headache, and mild cough are best treated by staying indoors and standard measures such as hydration, steam, ginger/lemon, and analgesics like acetaminophen.
-However those experiencing significant respiratory symptoms such as shortness of breath, persistent cough, or wheezing should seek care.
+However, those experiencing significant respiratory symptoms such as shortness of breath, persistent cough, or wheezing should seek care.

 Students who are unsure whether they need to come in or where they should go can call the UHS Advice Line at (510) 643-7197; when Tang is closed, the Advice Nurse Line is answered by our After Hours referral line.
 Students may also call the 24/7 Nurseline at (800) 681-4065.